RockyKev/reddit-web-scraper-cursor-1/docs/reddit-data-collection.md

 # Reddit Data Collection Architecture

 ## Overview
 This document outlines the architecture for collecting and storing Reddit data from Portland-related subreddits.
-The system is designed to run daily at 4:30 AM EST, fetching posts and comments from specified subreddits and storing them in PostgreSQL.
+The system is designed to run daily at 4:30 AM EST, fetching posts and comments from specified subreddits, processing them for ranking and analysis, and storing them in PostgreSQL.

 ## Core Components